The Problem of Babies and Bathwater

 The Problem of Bullying

 The non-compliant behaviors aren't crimes, not by any credible moral standard.
 Simply--human nature.
 Suppose a city-dweller decides to leave the countryside before the 2 years of required labor are up?
-Suppose a citizen doesn't agree to give up a garden plot after the allotted time?
+Suppose a city-dweller doesn't agree to give up a garden plot after the allotted time?
 Or an artisan doesn't want to leave one family to live with another as expected?

 The narrator claims that there are few private disputes in Utopia, which "observation" doesn't correspond to any human society that has ever existed in the course of history.